erayonler/gengel-detection-yolov3/README.md

 <img src="gengel_dataset.png"></img>

-and then we tested our trained model on a video file:
+and then we tested our trained model on a video file by using <a href src="opencv.org">OpenCV library</a>:

 * reading input video
 * loading YOLOv3 Network with pretrained weights